Windmost8/MS1-Linkin-Park-FanSite-Mostapha-Elansary/README.md

 #### Github
 Deployment was done through github pages.
 The documentation of which can be found here: https://pages.github.com/ Through the settings of the repository, in the options menu, scrolling down to GitHub pages and saving and publishing throuh there.
+It took some time to deploy, but eventually after some minutes the site was up.

 The deployed site is functional and succesfull.
 The link is here; https://windmost8.github.io/MS1-Linkin-Park-FanSite-Mostapha-Elansary/index.html